wgottwalt/gnu_modula2_playground/README.md

 That is an example on how to use PIM coroutines.
 I had some trouble with the ISO version.
 I put the PIM version here, because they seem to work nicely.
 It is just a small example to get a feeling for this, after all that coroutine mechanism is quite different from C++ coroutines.
+At the beginning it was quite hard to get it to work, because of a simple reason.
+The stack sizes old manuals are talking about are often far to small.
+You need at least a 16 KiB stack for every coroutine or you run in very hard to understand runtime errors.

 -- raylib --